Boom

 ENERGY: Low

-GOOD WITH: Dogs - Yes, Kids - TBD, Cats - TBD
+GOOD WITH: Dogs - Yes, Kids - Yes, Cats - TBD

 • From a shelter in GA, she was rescued from a home where she was mistreated.
 Boom traveled north mid-January 2026.